-- (1) Meaningful qualitative and quantitative educational and research engagement of faculty and students from User Institutions. - (2) Evidence of engagements with other educational institutions (e.g., K-12, vocational schools, and community colleges) and underrepresented communities to expand knowledge in nuclear science and engineering. - (3) Establish pathways for future self-sustaining mutually beneficial partnerships with User Institutions or other educational institutions.
+- (1) Meaningful qualitative and quantitative educational and research engagement of faculty and students from User Institutions. - (2) Evidence of engagements with other educational institutions (e.g., technical and vocational institutions, community colleges, K-12 schools, and historically underrepresented communities in STEM to expand knowledge in nuclear science and engineering.

+(3) Establish pathways for future self-sustaining mutually beneficial partnerships with User Institutions or other educational institutions.